-- 1. be from an appropriate professional,

-- 2. not be more than twelve months old and,

-- 3. provide a clear understanding of how the student is presently functioning.
+- 1. Be from an appropriate professional, - 2. be current when applicable (the age of the acceptable documentation is dependent upon the disabling condition), and - provide a clear understanding of how the student is presently functioning.

 The school's confidentiality policy provides that only the appropriate school personnel access this information and it is stored in separate, confidential files.
 Except in instances of health or safety, information concerning the disability, accommodations, or documentation will not be released without written consent.